HStewartGitHome/BlazorSchools/readme.md

 directly related to html page loading and this has been verify as true.
 Loading of WPF even with 5000+ items is almost instant.

+Updated: 08/23/2020

+Added ASP.Net Razor example with same API as WPF with Performance Data and Single Page support.

 Database services
 =================